 Sexual dysfunction is common amongst both men and women.
 Even though more common amongst the older generation, sexual dysfunction can develop at any age.
 Amongst male researchers, erectile dysfunction, along with premature ejaculation, seems to be the most prevalent type of sexual problems1.
 Libido-related problems are also present in a significant number of men.
 Common conditions in women tend to affect their arousal, as well as their sexual desire.

 Sexual function is a complex process that involves a number of physiological factors.
 While conventional treatment for sexual dysfunction is available, side-effects associated with such treatment options are causing concern among both men and women experiencing these symptoms.
-Bremelanotide, or peptide PT-141, has shown promising results as a treatment option that does not hold such a significant risk of side-effects and potential complications.
+Bremelanotide, or peptide PT-141, has shown promising results as a possible (more research needs to be conducted) treatment option that possibly does not hold such a significant risk of side-effects and potential complications.